 - the student had previously opened a Stile Lesson via clicking through from a Canvas assignment (this creates a link between the student's Canvas account and their Stile account).

-Additionally, existing marks won't copy over from Stile to Canvas until someone (it can be the teacher) launches the Stile Lesson via the Canvas assignment for the first time, and it may take a few seconds or minutes for marks to finish copying.
+Existing marks will not copy from Stile to Canvas until someone (it can be the teacher) goes to the Lesson via Canvas for the first time.
+It may take up to a few minutes for marks to finish copying.

 My student says they've clicked through to Stile from Canvas before.
 Why didn't it copy their existing marks when I linked an assignment?